SFSafeSymbols/SFSafeSymbols/README.md

 11.circle.fill  ==> SFSymbol._11CircleFill
 ```

-You can now either create the corresponding `UIImage` by initializing it using the `SFSymbol`...
+You can now either create the corresponding `UIImage` by initializing it using the `SFSymbol`:

 ```swift
 UIImage(systemSymbol: .cCircle)